 The Top 14 Things to Do in Samarkand, Uzbekistan

 1. Visit the Registan

-The Registan is a central courtyard surrounded on three sides by madrasahs.
 When you enter the courtyard, Tillya-Kori is directly in front of you.
 It has the most striking interior area with a small mosque.
 The walls of the mosque are covered in intricate gold details and the ceiling is spectacular.
-If you walk around here you’ll see photos on the walls of the Registan before it was restored to its current glory.
+If you walk around here, you’ll see photos on the walls of the Registan before it was restored to its current glory.

 2. See the Nighttime Show at the Registan

 If you take our advice and stay inside the Registan courtyard for sunset, you’ll be in for another treat.
-At 7:00pm every evening (except, apparently, when they don’t feel like doing it), there is a traditional music and dance show in the courtyard of the Sherdor Madrasa.
+At 7 pm every evening (except, apparently, when they don’t feel like doing it), there is traditional music and dance show in the courtyard of the Sherdor Madrasa.

-A small group of 5 men play instruments while several others sing and dance.
+A small group of five men plays instruments while several others sing and dance.
 It’s a 50-minute show and you’ll certainly be entertained the entire time.
 The backdrop of the performance is the beautiful interior walls of the courtyard, lit up with colorful lights.

 3. Check out the Bibi-Khanym Mosque

-The Bibi-Khanym Mosque is directly in front of the Siab Bazaar.
+Another one of the best places to visit in Samarkand, the Bibi-Khanym Mosque is directly in front of the Siab Bazaar.
 It’s a striking mosque with a lovely interior courtyard.
-Areas of the courtyard and the interior are under reconstruction so a few areas are off limits.
+Areas of the courtyard and the interior are under reconstruction so a few areas are off-limits.
 There are so many opportunities for beautiful photos here and it’s generally not that crowded so spend some time here enjoying the peaceful garden.

 4. Shop at the Siab Bazaar